SeyfullahSemen/VMGSDK/README.md

     tools:context="com.example.SDKDemo.ScrollPage">

 ```
-As you can see by rootLayout I mean the layout that is on top of the XML file.
+As you can see by rootLayout we mean the layout that is on top of the XML file.

 Above you see how to add the **scrollEvent** inside the **Fragment class** you want to load the advertisment.
 These were the simple steps to make use of our library.
 Easy right?
 In the following section we have a full example.